-The summary key points are below, with more detail on subsequent pages:
+Here are the key points, all set out in detail on subsequent pages:

 - 1. On-field adaptions for playing football are no longer required. - 2.
 No limits of how many people can meet. - 3.
 One-metre-plus rule is removed. - 4.
 The definition of close contact remains the same, however the rules on self-isolation will be changing from the 16th August for those fully vaccinated. - 5.
 Face coverings no longer required by law, but recommended in crowded indoor settings and may be mandated by some organisations. - 6.
-Changing rooms can be used, however Clubs should manage this to minimise use where possible to avoid participants being in a crowded area for a prolonged time thus triggering close contact. - 7.
-No capacity limits for spectators, but good practice is encouraged. - 8.
+Changing rooms can be used, however clubs should manage this to minimise use where possible to avoid participants being in a crowded area for a prolonged time thus triggering a close contact. - 7.
+No capacity limits for spectators, but good practice encouraged. - 8.
 Hospitality is permitted without restrictions. - 9.
 Use of Test and Trace and QR codes are no longer mandated, but clubs can continue to do this, if they wish. - 10.
-Free NHS lateral flow testing is available to clubs and The FA encourages clubs to take this up. - 11.
+Free NHS lateral flow testing is available to clubs and The FA encourage clubs to take this up. - 11.
 No domestic travel restrictions.
-Participants should continue to follow Government advice on international travel for any fixtures/tournaments.
+Participants should continue to follow Government advice on international travel for any fixtures/ tournaments.

-This guidance document applies to The Women's Football Pyramid, Tiers 3-6.
+This guidance document applies to National League System football.
 Whilst similar, guidance for all youth and adult football and futsal, including all formats of the game, both indoors and outdoors, can be found on www.TheFA.com.

-COVID-19: STEP FOUR GUIDANCE FOR THE WOMEN'S FOOTBALL PYRAMID, TIERS 3-6 (CONTINUED)
+COVID-19: STEP FOUR GUIDANCE FOR THE NATIONAL LEAGUE SYSTEM (CONTINUED)

-DETAILED GUIDANCE ON STEP FOUR RESTRICTIONS FOR THE WOMEN'S FOOTBALL PYRAMID, TIERS 3-6
+DETAILED GUIDANCE ON STEP FOUR RESTRICTIONS FOR NATIONAL LEAGUE SYSTEM FOOTBALL